(

-(Magnetic Ink Character Recognition) The machine recognition of numeric data printed with magnetically charged ink.
-It is used on bank checks and deposit slips.
-MICR readers detect the characters and convert them into digital data.
-Although optical methods (OCR) became as sophisticated as the early MICR technology, magnetic ink is still used.
-It serves as a deterrent to fraud, because a photocopied check will not be printed with magnetic ink.
+mike-er," it is used on bank checks and deposit slips, and MICR readers detect the characters and convert them into digital data.
+Although optical methods (OCR) became very sophisticated, magnetic ink is still used because it serves as a deterrent to fraud.
+A photocopied check is not printed with magnetic ink.

 MICR Font